mousepawmedia/devdocs/source/network/nextcloud.rst

 * :guilabel:`Activity` lists all of the recent activity on Nextcloud.

-* :guilabel:`Gallery` lets you view and browse all the photos on Nextcloud.

-* :guilabel:`Circles` allows you to create custom groups for sharing.

-* :guilabel:`Notes` is a place to quickly store notes for yourself.
-  (Not collaborative.)

-* :guilabel:`Announcements` shows the latest news.

-* :guilabel:`Bookmarks` allows you to store internet bookmarks and access them from any device.
-(Not collaborative.)

-* :guilabel:`Tasks` is your personal task list.
-(Not collaborative.)

-..  note:: You should still be using Phabricator Maniphest for project tasks,
-    so your teammates can see them.
-The Nextcloud Tasks app is only for personal work tasks, such as "Read 'Dreaming in Code'" or "Clean desk".

-Clicking the gear on the right side of the top bar brings up another menu.
-This gives you access to your profile (:guilabel:`Personal`), Nextcloud's official documentation (:guilabel:`Help`), and the ability to sign out of your account (:guilabel:`Log out`).
+Clicking your profile picture on the right side of the top bar brings up another menu.
+This gives you access to your profile (:guilabel:`Settings`), Nextcloud's official documentation (:guilabel:`Help`), and the ability to sign out of your account (:guilabel:`Log out`).

-Most of these applications are self-explanatory.
-Thus, for brevity, we will only be covering Files and Collabora Office here.
-If you need other help, contact IT.

 ..  _nextcloud_files: